migueravila/Bento/README.md

 3. Set it as Home Page:
     - Click the menu button. and select Options.
 Preferences.
     - Click the Home panel.
-    - Click the menu next to Homepage and new windows and choose to show the default Firefox Home page, custom URLs or blank page.
+    - Click the menu next to Homepage and new windows and choose to show custom URLs and add your `Github Pages link`